ChevyRay/grid/README.md

 probably a few bugs to sniff out.
 I don't have an exact roadmap yet, but for now I'll put a few notes here about what needs to be done.

+- [ ] It doesn't really have a name.
+I was thinking of calling it `moz` maybe?
+Unsure, open to suggestions on this.
+I don't know if I want to put this on [crates.io](crates.io), but if I was going to it would need a unique name.
 - [ ] The crate's approach to iterators needs to be evaluated, as I feel like some iterators can be improved, some better naming conventions can be used, and there are probably certain useful iterators that are straight up missing.